zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_stacks.rst

 may be of any size, but must be aligned on a 4-byte boundary.

 Any number of nanokernel stacks can be defined.
-Each stack is a distinct variable of type :c:type:`struct nano_stack`, and is referenced using a pointer to that variable.
+Each stack is a distinct variable of type :cpp:type:`struct nano_stack`, and is referenced using a pointer to that variable.
 A stack must be initialized to use its array before it can be used to send or receive data values.